spatialcurrent/gosync/README.md

 **CLI**

-The `make build_cli` script is used to build executables for Linux and Windows.
+Use `make build_cli` to build executables for Linux and Windows.
 Use `make install` for standard installation as a go executable.

 ## Testing